meme-lord/PHPShellBackdoors/README.md

 # PHPShellBackdoors
-Just a repo for backdoors I find *within* web shells and mailerbomb scripts
+Just a repo for backdoors I find *within* web shells and mailbomb scripts

 If you have a shell that you can't figure out the backdoor for just commit it and I'll check it out